SUU-2024-A-Mesh/a-mesh/README.md

 - Knative (?)

 ### 3. Case study concept description

+The primary goal of this project is to conduct a comprehensive analysis focusing on the resource utilization and response time metrics of a REST API implemented using the Python.
+This API will be deployed both in Service Mesh and Ambient Mesh environments, allowing for a detailed comparison of their respective performance characteristics and efficiencies.

 ### 4. Solution architecture
 ### 5. Environment configuration description
 ### 6. Installation method